English Stud Poker Rules

-The initial deal is two hole cards, dealt face down followed by the first round of betting.
-This is then followed by an up card followed by a second round of betting.
-Then another up card is dealt (now you have two down and two up), followed by a third round of betting.
-The fifth card is then dealt to players face up (now three up and two down), which is followed by a draw.
+In terms of cards dealt, it's no different from 7 Card Stud.
+The initial deal will see two hole cards dealt face down, followed by the first round of betting.
+After the first betting round, an up card is dealt and a second betting round.
+A further up card is then dealt (now you have two down and two up) and a third round of betting.
+The fifth card is then dealt to players face up (now three up and two down) and this is followed by a draw.
 Here players have the option to throw away one card from their hand and change it for a new card from the deck.

-Now, as players have a combination of up and down cards and the one that they replace must replace the one discarded.
+Players will have a combination of up and down cards and the one that they replace must replace the one discarded.
 In other words, if it was a down card that was exchanged, the replaced card should be replaced as a down card.
 Similarly, if an up card is discarded, then the replaced card should be an up card.
-A fourth round of betting now takes place.
-Remember at each of the rounds of betting, players have the choice to stay in the hand or get out.
+As players don't see down cards, there is more incentive to replace one of the hidden cards - this isn't always the right play though.
+Post draw, there is a fourth betting round.
+Remember at each of the rounds of betting, normal rules of poker apply.
+Players have the choice to stay in the hand or get out.

 A sixth up card (now four up, two down) is then dealt and there is a second draw, in which players get to change a further card.
 This is followed by a fifth round of betting.
 The seventh and final card is then dealt face down, followed by one last draw and a final round of betting.